|

 On the whole, crossing

 the channel has got much easier as fleets have been modernised over the years.
-We mainly use P&O Stena
+When we had a caravan, we used to mainly use P&O Stena

-Dover-Calais, it being the cheapest for us.
-We have used P&O
+Dover-Calais, it being the cheapest for us but lately we prefer to use Le Shuttle.
+We have also used P&O

-Portsmouth-Cherbourg on a couple of occasions but I do not recommend this
+Portsmouth-Cherbourg on a couple of occasions but at the time, I could not recommend this

-route as the ships are older and a little more difficult with a wheelchair.
-(It is believed new ships were introduced on this
+route as the ships were older and a little more difficult with a wheelchair.
+The older ships on this

-route in 2003) However P&O ceased trading on this route in 2005.
+route were replaced in 2003.
+However P&O ceased trading on this route in 2005.
 We have also used the Seacat but vehicle size is limited to under 6 metres and

 there may also be height restrictions.
 This service used to involve the